aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-vba-macros/read-vba-macros/_index.md

 ---
-title: Read Vba Macros
+title: Read Vba Macros from A Word Document
-linktitle: Read Vba Macros
+linktitle: Read Vba Macros from A Word Document
 second_title: Aspose.Words for .NET API Reference
 description: In this tutorial, learn how to read VBA macros from a Word document with Aspose.Words for .NET.
 type: docs